UTF-8: Implementations and adoption

-Use of the main encodings on the web from 2001 to 2012 as recorded by Google, with UTF-8 overtaking all others in 2008 and over 60% of the web in 2012 (since then hitting 100% use).
+Use of the main encodings on the web from 2001 to 2012 as recorded by Google, with UTF-8 overtaking all others in 2008 and over 60% of the web in 2012.
 UTF-8 is the only encoding of Unicode (explicitly) listed there, and the rest only provide subsets of Unicode.
 The ASCII-only figure includes all web pages that only contain ASCII characters, regardless of the declared header.

 UTF-8 has been the most common encoding for the World Wide Web since 2008.
-As of July 2025, UTF-8 is used by 98.8% of surveyed web sites.
+As of September 2026, UTF-8 is used by 99.1% of surveyed websites.
 Although many pages only use ASCII characters to display content, very few websites now declare their encoding to only be ASCII instead of UTF-8.
 Virtually all countries and languages have 95% or more use of UTF-8 encodings on the web.

-Many standards only support UTF-8, e.g. JSON exchange requires it (without a byte-order mark (BOM)).
-UTF-8 is also the recommendation from the WHATWG for HTML and DOM specifications, and stating "UTF-8 encoding is the most appropriate encoding for interchange of Unicode" and the Internet Mail Consortium recommends that all e‑mail programs be able to display and create mail using UTF-8.
+Many standards only support UTF-8, e.g. JSON exchange requires it.
+UTF-8 is also required by the WHATWG for HTML and DOM specifications, which states "UTF-8 encoding is the most appropriate encoding for interchange of Unicode", and the Internet Mail Consortium recommends that all e‑mail programs be able to display and create mail using UTF-8.
 The World Wide Web Consortium recommends UTF-8 as the default encoding in XML and HTML (and not just using UTF-8, also declaring it in metadata), "even when all characters are in the ASCII range ...
 Using non-UTF-8 encodings can have unexpected results".
+Version 5.3 of the W3C HTML specification and the current Living Standard by WHATWG both require UTF-8.

 Many software programs have the ability to read/write UTF-8.
 It may require the user to change options from the normal settings, or may require a BOM (byte-order mark) as the first character to read the file.
 Examples of software supporting UTF-8 include Microsoft Word, Microsoft Excel (Office 2003 and later), Google Drive, LibreOffice, and most databases.